How Technology Companies Can Improve Their SOC 2 Audit and Stay Competitive

 The timing associated with SOC 2 testing varies based on a company’s controls and preparation, as well as timing preferences based on customer demand or business cycles.

-Companies should begin preparing for their SOC 2 compliance report with their service auditor two to three months before the examination fieldwork takes place.
-In addition, be in contact with your auditor at least quarterly to discuss system changes, updates, or significant events.
+Your company should begin preparing for the SOC 2 report with your service auditor two to three months before the fieldwork takes place.
+In addition, be in contact with your auditor at least quarterly to discuss system changes, updates, or significant events, such as new products, change in ownership, or changes in cloud providers.

 SOC 2 Fieldwork